Frequently Asked Questions (FAQs)

 Even wisdom teeth that have erupted fully can be problematic if they're positioned so far back in your mouth that proper brushing and flossing becomes challenging.
 This creates an environment where bacteria can flourish, leading to decay and gum problems.

-Our Nundah team is experienced in wisdom tooth removal and will ensure you're comfortable throughout the process, discussing all available options for sedation and aftercare.
+Our Nundah dental team is experienced in wisdom tooth removal and will ensure you're comfortable throughout the process, discussing all available options for sedation and aftercare.

 Tooth Extraction